telerik/blazor-docs/components/treelist/editing/overview.md

         // if necessary, perform actual data source operation here through your service

         AppendToLog("Cancel", args);
     }

+    // the following three methods mimic an actual data service that handles the actual data source
+    // you can see about implement error and exception handling, determining suitable return types as per your needs

+    async Task<Employee> ServiceMimicInsert(Employee itemToInsert)
+    {
+        // in this example, we just populate the fields, you project may use
+        // something else or generate the updated item differently, we use "new" here Employee insertedItem = new Employee()
+        {
+            // the service assigns an ID, in this sample we use only the view-model data for simplicity,
+            // you should use the actual data and set the properties as necessary (e.g., generate nested fields data and so on)
+            Id = Data.Count + 1,
+            Name = itemToInsert.Name,
+            EmailAddress = itemToInsert.EmailAddress,
+            HireDate = itemToInsert.HireDate,
+            HasChildren = itemToInsert.HasChildren,
+            DirectReports = itemToInsert.DirectReports
+        };
+        return await Task.FromResult(insertedItem);
+    }

+    async Task<Employee> ServiceMimicUpdate(Employee itemToUpdate)
+    {
+        // in this example, we just populate the fields, you project may use
+        // something else or generate the updated item differently Employee updatedItem = new Employee()
+        {
+            Id = itemToUpdate.Id,
+            Name = itemToUpdate.Name,
+            EmailAddress = itemToUpdate.EmailAddress,
+            HireDate = itemToUpdate.HireDate,
+            HasChildren = itemToUpdate.HasChildren,
+            DirectReports = itemToUpdate.DirectReports
+        };
+        return await Task.FromResult(updatedItem);
+    }

+    async Task<bool> ServiceMimicDelete(Employee itemToDelete)
+    {
+        return await Task.FromResult(true);//always successful
+    }

     // sample visualization of the results